 I’ve learned a lot through these experiences and I’m still learning.
 I still fail, but I fail less often than I did in the early days.

 Most of us in this field have never had anyone truly invest in us, especially no one with good tenure in managing the challenges of the non-profit sector.
 25 years in, I realize that I now have the skills to do this investing, and I am enjoying supporting other leaders to make this field even better.
 After all, the real change happens collectively!

 I am skilled in navigating change, and I’d like to help you.
-It may be small change or big change.
-Help may come in the form of coaching, working through a strategic or operational plan, helping your board buy in to their fundraising and/or governance roles; developing clear processes in the midst of growth, creating a fundraising plan that you and your board feel equipped to implement; building a logic model with implementation processes; or best of all, guiding you from being a great manager to a great leader too (or in the case of some, from being a great leader to a great manager too).
+It may be a small change or a big change.
+Help may come in the form of assessing where you are (culture and capacity), coaching, working through a strategic or operational plan, helping your board buy in to their fundraising and/or governance roles; developing clear processes in the midst of growth, or an ongoing contract to build your capacity overall.